Skip to main content

 List Issue Types

-Returns a list of issue types
+Return a list of issue types.

 InputCommentsDefault